rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

 A cluster node member should always access half of the voting disk to avoid node eviction from the cluster group.
 The voting disk plays a key role by ensuring that all nodes mark their availability.
-The Cluster Synchronization Services Daemon (CSSD) performs all the operations for the voting disk in Clusterware.
+The Cluster Synchronization Services daemon (CSSd) performs all the operations for the voting disk in Clusterware.

-The OCR serves as the central repository for Cluster Ready services (CRS), storing the metadata, configuration and state information for all cluster resources defined in Clusterware.
+The OCR serves as the central repository for Cluster Ready Services (CRS)&mdash;storing the metadata, configuration, and state information for all cluster resources defined in Clusterware.
 The OCR always retains the latest three backup copies of the OCR, which are four hours old, one day old, and one week old.